microsoft/malmo/README.md

 ### *** NEW  *** ###

-MamloEnv implements an Open AI "gym" - like environment directly in Python (one to one in a side-car pattern with Java Minecraft).
+MamloEnv implements an Open AI "gym"-like environment directly in Python (one to one in a side-car like pattern with Java Minecraft).
 If you only need this functionallity or are interested in trying it out then please see [MalmoEnv](https://github.com/Microsoft/malmo/tree/malmoenv/MalmoEnv).

 Advantages:

 1. No native code - you don't have to build or install platform dependent code.
 2. A single network connection is used to run missions.
-No dynamic ports means it's virtualization friendly.
+No dynamic ports means it's more virtualization friendly.
-3. A sinpler multi-agent coordination protocol.
-One Minecraft client, on single port is used to start missions.
+3. A simpler multi-agent coordination protocol.
+One Minecraft client instance, one single port is used to start missions.
-4. Less miss-match with the gym api.
+4. Less impedance miss-match with the gym api.

 Disadvantages:

-1. The existing malmo examples are not supported (as API is different).
+1. The existing Malmo examples are not supported (as API used is different).
-Marlo envs should work using [port](https://github.com/AndKram/marLo/tree/malmoenv).
+Marlo envs should work with [port](https://github.com/AndKram/marLo/tree/malmoenv).
-2. The API is limited (e.g. selecting video options).
+2. The API is more limited (e.g. selecting video options) - can edit mission xml directly.

 Note: The Marlo competition (for now) uses the original Malmo "AgentHost" api with it's native code implementation.